 That would all change on January 18.
 Thanks to the very public outage of Wikipedia and vocal opposition by Google, nearly 10 million people signed online petitions opposing SOPA and PIPA.
 Over 4 million people sent e-mails to their congressmen and women.
 And almost a billion people were blocked from visiting "striking" Web sites.
 Dozens of senators quickly withdrew their support for the bill and the January 24th vote was suspended indefinitely.

-For lots more information about protests and strikes, explore the related links on the next page.
+For lots more information about protests and strikes, explore the related links below.